← Back to blog

 CategoryStripeLemonSqueezy

-Disputes/chargebacksYou manage evidence and outcomesMore centralized flows, but outcomes still affect your payouts
+Disputes and chargebacksYou manage evidence, workflows, and outcomesMore centralized handling, but disputes still affect your cashflow

 Best fitYou want control + custom flowsYou want simpler ops and are okay with constraints